 (Mostly-)immediate mode library, again based on exp/shiny.
 Used in the gdlv frontend to the Go delve debugger, where it appears to be pretty slow at redrawing.
-Update: aarzilli did some optimizations around the time when I noticed the slowness, it might have changed.
+Update: aarzilli has fixed this since.

 Utility library for xgb, partially abstracting over it.
 Mostly good for taking inspiration and lifting code from, not only because it's unmaintained.

 None of these were very compelling.
 Yes, there are some options but they're impractical, and exp/shiny with its broad scope and large dependency tree, together with the amount of unresolved problems, intimidates me too much to try making changes to it, let alone upstreaming them.
 All the more so since I'd be alone in the mess.

 I kind of wanted to, anyway.
 I've studied enough of Win32, GTK+, Tk, Borland Turbo Vision and a few others to understand the concepts and the general problem space.
 Surely it can't take much effort to roll my own, right on top of the display server.
 Now which one of those to pick?